 Countryside Stewardship is a Rural Development Programme for England (RDPE) grant scheme.
 It will contribute around £900 million over six years to help farmers and woodland managers look after the environment.

 Woodland is one of the scheme’s priorities and funding is available to:

-- support the preparation of management plans (currently closed for new applications, application forms and guidance will be available on GOV.UK from week commencing 19 December, ready for the submission window which opens on 3 January 2017)
+- support the preparation of management plans (application forms and guidance are now available on GOV.UK ready for the submission window which opens on 3 January 2017)

 - address tree health issues (open year-round)

 - improve existing woodlands (currently closed to new applications)

 Countryside Stewardship is competitive and applications will be scored against local priority targets to maximise environmental benefit.

 If you would like to talk to a woodland officer or get some more information about Countryside Stewardship 2017 there are a number of events happening across the country.
 For details including how to book a place please see our Countryside Stewardship Area Events page.